Reșița Steam Locomotive Museum: Viennese Haswell locomotive "SZEKUL" as the template

 In 1871 the manager of the Vienna StEG locomotive factory, John Haswell, had designed a special locomotive for operation in valleys with narrow curve radii.
 This locomotive with the name "SZEKUL" was transported from Vienna to Reșița in an elaborate operation: first by ship across the Danube from Vienna to the Danube port Baziaș, then via the railway line from Baziaș to Oravița, which was completed in 1854, and finally on a pallet drawn by 36 oxen from Oravița to Reșița.

 Steam locomotive operations began in Banat for the first time in 1871 with the SZEKUL.
 The SZEKUL also served as a model for the Bt-n2 type production in locally in Reșița.
 The first locomotive build was the "RESICZA" in 1872 followed by the sister models "BOCSAN" and "HUNGARIA" in 1873.
 The HUNGARIA was brought to Vienna in 1873 and presented at the 1873 World Exhibition there.
 It was later presented at the Budapest Millennium Exhibition 1896 as the first "steam locomotive ever built in Hungary with Hungarian raw materials".

-The other six locomotives manufactured in Reșița until 1918 wre not given names and were of different types: four of the type D-n2 (model StEG 54 Orient) in 1884, 1894 and 1898 and two of the type Ct-n2 (model StEG 123) in 1894 and 1898.
+The other six locomotives manufactured in Reșița until 1918 were not given names and were of different types: four of the type D-n2 (model StEG 54 Orient) in 1884, 1894 and 1898 and two of the type Ct-n2 (model StEG 123) in 1894 and 1898.